msbeaule/personal-blog/content/posts/creative ways to use steam collections.md

 draft: false
 tags: ["steam", "organizing"]
 categories: ["how to"]
-description: "How to create and utilize static and dynamic collections for your games in your Steam library."
+description: "How to create and utilize static and dynamic collections for games in your Steam library."
 # lastmod:

 # comments: true